mikeold-2008/carbon-intensity-uk-skill/README.md

 Uses the national grid carbon intensity api to fetch and return the latest half hourly intensity value - low, mediun or high

 ## Examples
-* "Carbon intensity"
-* "What's the carbon intensity"
-* "What's the carbon intensity of the grid"
+* carbon intensity
-* "What's the carbon intensity of the grid right now"
+* what's the carbon intensity
-* "What's the carbon level of the grid"
-* "What's the carbon level of the grid right now"
+* what's the carbon intensity on the grid right now

 ## Credits
 mikeold-2008